Centrasis/RadFiled3D/README.md

 }
 ```

-### Aviailable Voxel Datatypes
+### Available Voxel Datatypes
 In general, a C++ Scalar- or HistogramVoxel (and thus layers) can hold any datatype.
 But in order to deserialize them from a file or use them from Python, there is only a specific list implemented.
-The aviailable datatypes are:
+The Available datatypes are:
 | C++ Type   | RadFiled3D.DType  |
 | --------   | ------------  |
 | float      | DType.FLOAT32 |